Sora language: Culture

 Sora is spoken by the Sora people, who are a part of the Adivasi, or tribal people, in India, making Sora an Adivasi language.
-Sora is found in close proximity to Odia and Telugu speaking peoples making a great deal of Sora people bilingual.
-Sora does not have much in the way of literature except for a few songs and folk tales which are usually transmitted orally.
-Sora religion is a mix of traditional shamanistic rituals and the surrounding Hinduism predominant in surrounding populations.
-One particular Sora ritual has to do with death.
-Sora retains a unique shamanistic view on the subject of death.
-It is said that people who die from murders, suicides, or accidents are said to be taken, in a sense, by the Sun spirit.
-These people, called usungdaijen, are then said to reside in the Sun itself after death.
-Sora uses spirits to explain many phenomena.
-For example, if a girl in no relationship has a headache or a migrane, it is said that the Pangalsum spirit, or Bachelor Spirit who contains the souls of men who have died before wedlock, has placed a wreath of flowers tightly around the girls head as a symbol of claiming her as his wife.
+Sora is found in close proximity to Odia and Telugu speaking peoples so that many Sora people are bilingual.
+Sora had little literature except for a few songs and folk tales which are usually transmitted orally.

 Phonology

 On a similar note, our understanding of Sora phonology is limited at best but there are some generalizations that can be made.
 Most syllables are of the Consonant, Vowel, Consonant form and morphemes usually contain one to three syllables.
 There are 18 identifiable consonants and they fall into most of the established origins of sound.
 Five consonants originate from the palate while only one consonant originates from the glottis.
-An interesting facet of Sora consonants is that they contain an inherent ɘ vowel.
 Although vowels may be pronounced differently, there exist only six vowels in Sora.
 There are no diacritics and aspiration varies depending on the speaker.
 It is likely that the influence of English, Odia, and Telugu has also affected vowel pronunciation over the course of Sora's use.
 Pronunciations also change in prevocalic (occurring before a vowel) and non prevocalic environments.